akarhtutkaung/akarhtutkaung/README.md

 ## Research:
 ### Topics

-1. (On-going) Optimized and Efficient Path Finding Algorithm: Aim for Robots to Serve In Restaurants.
+1. Optimized and Efficient Path Finding Algorithm: Aim for Robots to Serve In Restaurants.
-2. (On-going) Improvement of system design for travelling through virtual reality.

 ## Projects:
 ### 1. Back2Town